meteor/meteor/v3-docs/docs/api/collections.md

 stopped when the computation is rerun or stopped.

 ::: tip
-`observeAsync` is recommended to use to maintain code isomorphism between the client and server.
+`observeChangesAsync` is recommended to keep code isomorphism in the client and server.

-`observe` keep behaving sync exclusively to facilitate the handling of the returned handler on the client.
+`observeChanges` stays sync for easier client-side handler management.
 :::

 (If the cursor was created with the option `reactive` set to false, it will